-Field Research is defined as work activities conducted primarily for the purpose of research, undertaken by employees or students of UCSC beyond the geographic boundaries of UCSC property and the engineered (urban) environment and/or outside of the United States.
+Field Research is defined as work activities conducted primarily for the purpose of research, undertaken by employees or students of UCSC beyond the geographic boundaries of UC Santa Cruz property (e.g., Campus and Younger Lagoon Reserve) and the engineered (urban) environment and/or outside of the United States.
 It also includes service and research activities undertaken by agreement on behalf of other agencies, including government and private organizations.
 Field research activities can pose levels of risk to research team members, which may range from low to high and potentially lethal.

 To successfully complete your plan, you will need to know the answers to questions such as:

-- Where you are going, the local contacts and nearest hospital…
+- Where you are going, who are the local contacts and where is the nearest hospital

 - Is there civil unrest along your travel route?

 - Is the country, region or city on the State Department list of countries and regions with current travel warnings?
 (Special Travel Insurance may be required.
 Contact the Risk Services Office.)

 - How will people travel to the field site(s); and between or around the field locations?
 (Who will drive, what is the vehicle insurance coverage?)

 - What kind of transportation will you be using?
 Will you be flying and/or using a boat or other watercraft?

 - What are the activities that will be taking place, do they require any special precautions, training or insurance?